balusulapalemsaikoushik/quizzable/README.md

 {
     "_type": "tf",
     "term": "term",
-    "def": "definition",
+    "definition": "definition",
     "answer": "answer"
 }
 ```

 Here's a brief overview:
 * `term` is what the user will be prompted with, whether that be to select True or False if the definition given matches with a specific term, or vice/versa.
-* `def` is what the user has to determine is True or False.
+* `definition` is what the user has to determine is True or False.
 * `answer` is the actual definition that matches with the given `prompt`, or term.

 ### `MatchQuestion`